simphony/simphony-remote/README.rst

 A more comprehensive deployment documentation, including use of a ``nginx`` reverse proxy and running as a service can be found `here <doc/source/deployment.rst>`_

-If you would like
-to test a deployment of S-R using Docker for CI purposes, then please use the following `instructions <ci/ci_instructions.rst>`_.

 Single Machine
 --------------